 5) Will other adults besides yourself ever be in your home or alone with my children?

 Yes, other adults will be in my home from time to time during the dayhome day, such as the agency home visitor, friends who run dayhomes and have brought their dayhome children over for playdates, and once in a while a friend who has a baby and is on maternity leave comes over for a playdate.
+We have had an occasional appliance repair technician in the home when the washer breaks down, with the children kept at safe distance from workers and their tools.
 It is good for all the children to meet new people and learn about getting along with other children, and good for me too, to occasionally have contact during the day with other adults.
-My teenaged daughter has a variable school schedule and my husband works early shifts, so both are often in the home during the day, able to help me out if I need it.
+My university-student daughter has a variable school schedule and my husband works early shifts, so both are often in the home during the day, able to help me out if I need it (both are approved backup care providers through my agency, with all checks and references in place).

 No other adult will ever be left alone with your child without your prior consent, however, and I would only ask for this rarely.
 My husband usually does backup care for me when I have doctor's appointments and the like.
-Per new Alberta Government dayhome regulations, we are in the process of having him approved by my agency as a backup provider.
 In the event that I have a doctor appointment and plan to leave my husband in charge, I would notify parents in advance.
-Anyone who preferred another backup care provider for that day would be free to seek one.
+Anyone who preferred another backup care provider for that day would be free to seek alternate care.

 Some parents have a great concern about who their children may be with during the day and that is understandable.
-Something to consider is that day cares and preschools will not usually even inform parents of new staff members, students, volunteers or visitors who might come in, although most would certainly do adequate checks on new staff.
+Something to consider is that day cares and preschools will not usually even inform parents of new staff members, students, volunteers or visitors who might come in, although most would certainly do adequate checks on new staff or anyone who might be in contact with the children.

 6) Are you reliable?

-Backup care has been available through my agency in some cases, subject to availability and notice.
+I am fortunate that my husband and adult daughter are usually able to provide agency-approved backup car for me when I have medical appointments.
+Backup care has also been available through my agency in some cases, subject to availability and notice.
 It is very important for parents using any childcare to have a backup plan and to take responsibility for developing relationships with backup caregivers.

 7) Do you have a plan for emergencies?

 I always carry a cell phone which has all the relevant emergency and parental numbers on it.
 I have first-aid training and CPR for children, and I have a well stocked first aid kit.
-If something happened involving fire trucks or ambulances, which has never happened, the children and I have evacuation points (a neighbor who is a Block Parent, and the agency office if our street were evacuated) that parents know about.
-Parents would be contacted immediately, by me or by my neighbor or agency if I were incapacitated.
+If something happened involving fire trucks or ambulances, which has never happened, the children and I have evacuation points (a neighbor who is usually home during the day, and the agency office if our street were evacuated) that parents know about.
+Parents would be contacted immediately, by me or by my agency if I were incapacitated.
 We have monthly fire drills in the dayhome, and I am required to file with the agency and post in my home an up-to-date fire evacuation plan.
 I check all smoke detectors when I run a fire drill and review safety procedures with the children.